Introduction

 - Easy rescheduling that does not require calling a recruiter

-- Clear directions, parking instructions, and what to bring
+- Clear directions and what to bring

 Seasonal hiring playbook